What are Ethereum gas fees, and why do they matter for traders?

 When are Ethereum gas fees lowest?

 Ethereum gas fees are lowest when there is less activity and demand for Ethereum products in the market.
 After a significant volatility spike in Bitcoin, the demand for Ethereum and other blockchain-based applications dropped significantly.
-If there is no supply, there is no demand for ethereum miners’ activities.
+If there is no supply, there is no demand for Ethereum miners’ activities.

-Historically, data shows that Ethereum gas fees are lowest between 1 and 3 am UTC, and it peaks between 2 and PM UTC, as time frames account for US and EU network activities.
+Historically, data shows that Ethereum gas fees are lowest between 1 and 3 am UTC, and peaks between 2 and PM UTC, as time frames account for US and EU network activities.

 There are a few different ways to identify when gas fees are low.
 One way is to use a gas tracker like Etherscan.
 This website provides real-time information on gas prices and can be used to identify when fees are low.

 You can also track gas prices with tools like DeFi Pulse.
 This platform provides information on a range of DeFi protocols and tracks the overall gas prices on the Ethereum network.

 Pinpointing the exact time for low Ethereum gas fees is not about luck.
 Instead, analyze existing data and find moments of market inactivity to pay the lowest gas fees.
 Avoid periods of NFT mining or high market volatility as gas prices can skyrocket!

 Bitcoin vs Ethereum

 The crypto market has grown tremendously in the past few…